The-Scripters-Guild/ForgeWiki/scripting/nodes/generic-objectives/remove-player-from-allow-list.md

 # Remove Player From Allow List
 ![](../../../.gitbook/assets/remove-player-from-allow-list.png)
 ## Description
-Removes player from the Generic Zone's Allow List which determines who is able to capture the zone.
-This only works if the Generic Zone's Restrict Capture property is set to Allow List.
+Removes player from the *Generic Zone*'s Allow List which determines who is able to capture the zone.
+This only works if the *Generic Zone*'s **Restrict Capture** property is set to Allow List.

 ## Node Type
 Nodes fall into two basic categories: Data and Execution.
 This node Executes a function directly in the node string.